-One of he greatest stoner movies of all time, Joel and Ethan Coen's The Big Lebowski turned 20 on Mar.
-6. Though it was a flop at the box office (just $7 million) in 1998, it's developed a cult following with Lebowski Fests and a general love of all things "Dude."
+One of the greatest stoner movies of all time, Joel and Ethan Coen's The Big Lebowski turns 25 on Mar.
+6. Though it was considerd a flop at the box office ($18 million) in 1998, it's developed a cult following with Lebowski Fests and a general love of all things "Dude."

 The Dude is determined to figure out what's going on.
 He enlists his bowling buddies, Walter (John Goodman) and Donny (Steve Buscemi), to solve the crime.
 Many scenes take place in the bowling alley where they compete with Jesus (John Turturro) and his friends.

-The Dude character is based on the life of Jeff Dowd, a campus radical who was part of the Seattle Seven anti-war protest in 1970 and has long lived in Los Angeles.
+The Dude character is based on the life of Jeff Dowd, a campus radical who was one of the Seattle Seven anti-war protesters arrested in 1970 and has long lived in Los Angeles.

-In addition to Goodman, Buscemi and Gazzara, the terrific supporting cast includes Julianne Moore, Philip Seymour Hoffman, Tara Reid, David Huddleston, David Thewlis, Peter Stormare, Flea and Sam Eliott as "The Stranger."
+In addition to Goodman, Buscemi and Gazzara, the terrific supporting cast includes Julianne Moore, Philip Seymour Hoffman, Tara Reid, David Huddleston, David Thewlis, Peter Stormare, Flea and Sam Elliott as "The Stranger."

 There are four scenes during which The Dude smokes pot.
 In the driving scene above, The Dude hits a roach as Creedance Clearwater Revival's "Looking Out My Back Door" plays on the radio.
 Convinced that he's being followed, The Dude tries to throw the roach out the window, but it's closed and caroms onto his crotch.
 He douses it with beer, then crashes the car.